Urban Studies Courses

 URBS 110: Introduction to Urban Studies

-This course is an introduction to the political, economic, and social forces that have shaped American cities from the colonial era to the present, with a focus on the city of Chicago.
-We explore the growth of urban economies and new forms of labor, migration and immigration into cities, persistent patterns of racial/ethnic segregation and displacement, and struggles over power and resources that make up urban politics.
-We also pay particular attention to urban geography and the relationship between cities, rural and suburban areas.
-Students are introduced to multiple disciplinary approaches to understanding American cities, and take field trips to relevant sites in Chicago.
-This course is the foundational course for the Urban Studies minor program.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Domestic Pluralism requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+This course is an introduction to the political, economic, and social forces that have shaped US cities in the last 200 years, with a focus on the city of Chicago.
+We explore the growth of urban economies, migration and immigration into cities, racial/ethnic segregation and displacement, and struggles over power and resources.
+Students are introduced to multiple disciplinary approaches to understanding US cities, and visit relevant sites in Chicago.
+This course is the core course for the Urban Studies minor program.
+(This course satisfies Social Science and Domestic Pluralism.)

 cross listed: HIST 235, AMER 263, ES 263